Life Up Till Now

-Addison Gallery of American Art • Albuquerque Museum • American Express Corp. • Australian National Gallery • Blue Cross-Blue Shield, Albuquerque • Brooklyn Museum of Art • Center for Creative Photography • Cincinnati Art Museum • Commodities Corporation, Princeton • FHP Corporation, Long Beach • Gernsheim Collection, UT Austin • Indiana University Art Museum • Institute of Design, Illinois Institute of Technology • IMP at George Eastman House • J.B.
-Speed Art Museum • Light Works, Syracuse University • Los Angeles County Museum • Madison Art Center • Minneapolis Institute of Arts • Musée des beaux-arts du Canada • Museum of Fine Arts, Houston • National Baseball Hall of Fame, Cooperstown, NY • National Gallery of Canada • New Mexico Museum of Art • New Mexico State University, Las Cruces • New Orleans Museum of Art • Ohio Wesleyan University • Pasadena Art Museum • Rochester Institute of Technology, Wallace Library • Rough Rider Collection, Las Vegas, NM Museum • Sam Houston State University • San Francisco Museum of Modern Art • State of New Mexico, Art in Public Places • University of Louisville Photographic Archives • University of New Mexico Art Museum • University of Oklahoma Memorial Art Center • Visual Studies Workshop, Rochester, New York • Wesleyan University, Hartford, CT •
+Addison Gallery of American Art • Albuquerque Museum • American Express Corp. • Australian National Gallery • Blue Cross-Blue Shield, Albuquerque • Brooklyn Museum of Art • Center for Creative Photography • Cincinnati Art Museum • Commodities Corporation, Princeton • Eskenazi Museum of Art, Indiana University • FHP Corporation • Gernsheim Collection, UT Austin • Institute of Design, Illinois Institute of Technology • IMP at George Eastman House • Light Works, Syracuse University • Los Angeles County Museum • Madison Art Center • Minneapolis Institute of Arts • Musée des beaux-arts du Canada • Museum of Fine Arts, Houston • National Baseball Hall of Fame, Cooperstown, NY • National Gallery of Canada • New Mexico Museum of Art • New Mexico Photographic Archives • New Mexico State University, Las Cruces • New Orleans Historic Collection • New Orleans Museum of Art • Ohio Wesleyan University • Pasadena Art Museum • Rochester Institute of Technology, Wallace Library • Rough Rider Collection, Las Vegas, NM Museum • Sam Houston State University • San Francisco Museum of Modern Art • Smithsonian: National Portrait Gallery • Speed Art Museum • University of Louisville Photographic Archives • University of New Mexico Art Museum • University of Oklahoma Memorial Art Center • Visual Studies Workshop • Wesleyan University, Hartford, CT •

 Shine On You Crazy Diamond: Poems by Teens & Their Mentors, Editor, Sunstone Press, 2004.